AYOU-pixel/AYOU-pixel/README.md

 - 🌍 I'm a self-taught web enthusiast, constantly learning and pushing the boundaries of **web design** and **front-end development**.
 - 💻 I specialize in building fast, dynamic, and user-friendly applications using **React.js**, **Next.js**, and **Tailwind CSS**.
-- 🎨 I believe that **great design** is just as important as **clean code**, and I’m always striving to build websites that leave an impression.
+- 🎨 I believe that **great design** is just as important as **clean code**, and I'm always striving to build websites that leave an impression.
 - 📚 Currently exploring **TypeScript** and **Node.js** to make my skills even more 🔥 and take web development to the next level.

----

 ## 🛠️ Tech Stack